 Collecting a Fossil: the Process

-Before any curator leaves the Museum they must do extensive research about what and where they want to collect fossils.
+Researchers (generally curators at museums or professors at universities) study fossils with the intent to publish peer reviewed scientific papers.
+This aspect of paleontology usually requires an advanced degree, such as a Masters or PhD in geology or (increasingly) biology.
+Before any of our curators leave the museum, they must do extensive research about what and where they want to collect fossils.
 This includes reading books, bulletins and journal articles and consulting maps.
-The journals that are consulted are specialized scientific journals such as the Journal of Vertebrate Paleontology, Journal of Paleontology, or even Science.
-Reading these journals provides curators with information about recent discoveries from their colleagues around the world.
+The journals that are consulted are specialized scientific journals such as the Journal of Vertebrate Paleontology, Journal of Paleontology, or Science.
+Reading these journals provides curators with up to date information about recent discoveries from their colleagues around the world.

 Land Status Maps: These maps outline who controls a particular piece of land, whether it's the State of New Mexico, the Bureau of Land Management (BLM), the Military, a Native American tribe, or a private land owner.
 Paleontologists must have a permit or permission from the land owner in order to collect fossils.